 So what does it mean to truly live off the grid?

-Well it’s not as simple as running a couple of light bulbs through a solar panel.
-To truly say you are living off the grid, you have to find a way to generate your own power, water, heat, and yes even things like your cable TV and internet.
+Well it’s not quite as simple as running a couple of light bulbs through a solar panel.
+To truly say you are living off the grid, you need to find a way to generate your own power, water, heat, and yes even things like your cable TV and internet.

-- Turn it Off – Sounds simple, but turning off your computers, lights, and other electrical items can dramatically reduce the amount of power you use.
+- Turn it Off – Sounds simple, but simply remembering to turn off your computers, lights, and other electrical items can dramatically reduce the amount of power you use.

 - Use Power Strips – Turing it off doesn’t necessarily mean it’s really off.
 Did you know that a lot of the electrical gadgets in your house are probably still using power even when they are turned off?
 By plugging them into a power strip you can cut off their power supply by simply flipping a switch.

 - Pull water from thin Air – Believe it or not you can actually generate fresh drinking water from the air in your house.
 Check out this cool piece of technology that produces water from the humidity in the air.
-EcoloBlue 28 Atmospheric Water Generator
+The Atmospheric Water Solutions G2C Aquaboy Atmospheric Water Generator

 Other Resources & Stories for living off the grid: